Author Instructions

 Referees and editors are busy people who do the task voluntarily; please do them the courtesy of submitting manuscripts that have been thoroughly appraised by your colleagues and have had the writing edited by someone with an excellent knowledge of English grammar.
 Manuscripts that are in poor accordance with journal format and requirements, are badly presented or written, or are too long will be returned to the authors without review.

 When a manuscript is ready for submission, please use the 'button' below to submit via the Scholastica journal management system.
-For technical guidance on how to interact with Scholastica as a reviewer, please refer to Scholastica’s Author Guide for full instructions.
+For technical guidance on how to interact with Scholastica as an author, please refer to Scholastica’s Author Guide for full instructions.

 PEER REVIEW